 This question is two-fold.
 The first question is if your brand is going to be monitored online.
 The second is where and how.
 This is also important to know because tools like Google Alerts are great for monitoring brand mentions, but it only works when new content appears within Google — what about blogs, search results, forums, videos, and more?
 Make sure your ORM agency is going to monitor brand mentions across ALL platforms and not just one or a few.

 4 – Can you remove existing harmful content ranking in Google?

 The business behind many ORM agencies is for them to remove or push down negative rankings in the search results.
 Each case has its own complexities, and this can heavily fluctuate in pricing as well.

 To remove rankings from the search results, this usually takes legal action and a direct contact with Google.
 To suppress negative rankings and negative reviews in Google, an agency might need to create new content and rank it above the negative content — thus pushing it down.

 The difference between the two is not only the cost but that it can also affect your reputation in the future should those negative rankings creep up in the results again.

 5 – What type of information do you need to know about myself or the business?

 Reputation management comes in all different shapes and sizes.
 Are you trying to protect your personal name, the brand name, reviews for products within the company… or a little bit of everything?

-Before meeting with a ORM agency, you should have a good idea what type of services you are looking for, then how you would like each of them taken care of.
-Larger companies will actively include their employees within their monitoring, as anything they say or do online can quickly come back and represent the company as well.
+Before meeting with an ORM agency, you should have a good idea of what type of services you are looking for, then how you would like each of them taken care of.
+Larger companies will actively include their employees in their monitoring, as anything they say or do online can quickly come back and represent the company as well.

 No matter the size or structure of your business and brand, putting everything out there for your ORM agency to consider beforehand is the best option.